ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/aggregation/agg_list.md

 {% note alert %}

-Execution is **NOT** lazy, so when you use it, be sure that the list has a reasonable size (about a thousand items or less).
+Execution is **NOT** lazy, so when you use it, be sure that the list has a reasonable size (about a thousand elements or less).
 To stay on the safe side, better use a second optional numeric argument that limits the number of items in the list.

 {% endnote %}